david-swift/GraphQLKit/Documentation/Reference/structs/GraphQL.md

 - Parameters:
   - data: The query or mutation data.
   - getRequest: The custom URL & data to a URL request conversion.
+  - editRequest: Edit the URL request before the session starts.
   - completion: The completion.

 #### Parameters